AbstractUmbra/Hondana/docs/index.rst

 ..
-MangaDex.py documentation master file, created by sphinx-quickstart on Thu Jul 15 19:02:45 2021.
+Hondana documentation master file, created by sphinx-quickstart on Thu Jul 15 19:02:45 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MangaDex.py's documentation!
+Welcome to Hondana's documentation!
 =======================================

 .. toctree::